prob140/prob140.github.io/logistics.md

 All sessions below start on "Berkeley time", which in this case doesn't mean the time zone but our cherished practice of starting 10 minutes after the listed time.

-- Instructor's Hour, which is actually closer to 80 minutes, 12:30 p.m. to roughly 2 p.m. on Tuesdays and Thursdays.
+- Prof. A's live session, 12:30 p.m. to roughly 2 p.m. on Tuesdays and Thursdays.
 The Study Guide will show what you are supposed to have read or skimmed ahead of time.
 The sessions will consist of another look at the content (already available as video and text in the textbook) and Q&A about the details.
-You should bring questions for the instructor, and the instructor will have questions for you.
+You should bring questions for Prof. A, and Prof. A will have questions for you.
-- GSI's Hour, twice weekly on Wednesdays and Fridays at various times.
-These will be conversations on problem-solving, extensions of video walkthroughs of exercises that will be available ahead of time.
+- GSI's live session, twice weekly on Wednesdays and Fridays at various times.
+These will be conversations on exercises, extensions of problem-solving videos that will typically be available ahead of time.
 Discussions will cover how to select appropriate methods, similarities and differences with other exercises, etc.
 - Homework parties, days and times TBA
 - Lab party, day and time TBA
-- Instructor, GSI, and tutor office hours, both open and one-on-one, days and times TBA
+- Instructor, GSI, and tutor office hours, both open and one-on-one, days and times TBA.
+One of Prof. A's hours (possibly 1.5 hours) will be on Thursdays at 9 p.m., to include students in time zones very different from Berkeley's.

-Starting after September 4 (the add/drop deadline) we will offer some weekly small-group tutoring sections for students who could use a bit of extra support.
+Starting in Week 3 or Week 4 (TBD) we will offer some weekly small-group tutoring sections for students who could use a bit of extra support.
 Availability and sign-up information will be provided. **Students who join these sections will be required to attend**.

-Informal conversation will be encouraged during all live sessions, so they will not be recorded.
+Student participation and informal conversation will be encouraged during all live sessions, so they will not be recorded.

 ## The Required Components of Your Work ##